gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_info.rst

 Pins
 ---------

-The pin numbers used to control different parts of the :MOVEMotor are below.
+The pin numbers used to control different parts of the Kitronic :MOVEMotor are below.

 =======  ===========================
  Pin     Purpose